orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 ```

 Currently, there is no incremental compilation when running from the command line.
 We hope to move to sbt in the future, see [#1585](https://github.com/orbeon/orbeon-forms/issues/1585).

+*NOTE: With ant, class files are produced under `build/classes`, but with IntelliJ they are produced under `build/orbeon-war/WEB-INF/classes`.
+You should be aware of this is you switch between building from IntelliJ and building with ant.*